How to Get Great Photos in Any Weather Conditions | Iceland Landscape Photography

 Often times as photographers we get so wrapped up in checking weather and conditions.
 Sometimes even choosing not to shoot because of bluebird skies or a bit of rain.
 This can be a bit of a mistake in my opinion and can definitely limit your creativity.

 The above photo shows two occasions at the same exact spot.
 Now, normally we would look at the left image as the “ideal” conditions for landscape photography.
 Golden light, a Sunstar, great visibility, and a nice misty atmosphere.
 Then the image on the right, taken during a heavy rainstorm… well that just looks like it’s time to go back inside and sip some tea right?
 Well not exactly, and I certainly didn’t know it at the time.
-But my favorite image of the entire shoot would come from this rainy, drab outing.
-I think that when we get odd or difficult weather, it makes us work a little harder to create an image.
-You have to think outside the box to make something work, sometimes in my opinion this is where your true creativity will shine through.

 Here is an image from that first shoot, as you can see here this image has all the makings of a decent landscape photo.
 It’s very textbook in that sense.
 We have the nice golden light, dramatic subject, little Sunstar peeking through, and a bit of foreground to frame the river lead in.
-But beyond that, there isn’t a lot extra to say about it.
-Which is totally fine, I have plenty of these types of images in my portfolio that I still enjoy quite a bit.
-But here are the images I was truly proud of below.

 So this was taken during that heavy rainstorm and it was tough just to get decent in-focus images during this shoot.
 I wasn’t even sure if I was getting anything usable while this was all happening.
 But I am really happy with the way these powerful textures came out in my telephoto compositions.
 I came up with this image because the wide-angle composition just was not even possible during this shoot, so I had to try something a bit different.